Countingseamus/TestApp/README.md

 A happy path batch file was created also (wpe_merge_happy_path_hardcoded_files.bat) which contains hardcoded names for two files, input.csv & output.csv.
 Executing this batch file (double click) directly should lead to a successful run.
 Success Message out put to user, review contents to see contents are correct in output file.

+Please note that the batch file (wpe_merge) targets the generated dll in the debug folder currently -> dotnet bin\Debug\netcoreapp2.1\WPEAccountApp.dll.
+This can be changed to Release or wherever deemed appropriate.

 # WPEAccountApp Description

 Program that takes in two arguments: inputFilePath & outputFilePath